raebi/vimconfig/README.md

 # vimconfig
-this is my configuration for VIM texteditor
+This is my configuration for VIM texteditor